 Agroforestry

-Cob nuts in pasture: this is the simplest system, as the name suggests.
-We have actually allowed space for additional rows to be planted which may be cob or may be something else.
+Cob nuts in pasture: this is the simplest system and we have allowed space for more rows to be planted in the future, either with cob or something else.

 Cob nuts and plums: alternating rows of cobs (double staggered rows) with a range of plum varieties, again with pasture in the alleys.

-Walnuts, pears and soft fruit: by far the most complex system (and one we may live to wish was considerably simpler!), this includes red and black currants, gooseberries and even some garlic for luck!
+Walnuts, pears and soft fruit: by far the most complex system (and one we may end up wishing was considerably simpler!), this also includes red and black currants, gooseberries and rhubarb.

 We have more plans up our sleeves and still plenty of planting to do.
 If you are interested in learning more, or helping out, please do get in touch: eric@goodsmallfarms.co.uk